Formatting Tips on MS Word for Dissertations

 - Navigate to the document you wish to insert and click Insert.

 MS Word gives you the option of selecting your numbering style, as well as doing it for the entire document or section-wise.
-If you want continuous pagination:
+For continuous pagination:

 - Go to ‘Insert’.